ni/nimble/packages/blazor-workspace/NimbleBlazor/CONTRIBUTING.md

 In order to fully test the Nimble Blazor components, consider writing new automated acceptance tests for new/modified components.
 Any component which requires custom JS code in `NimbleBlazor.lib.module.js` should generally have corresponding acceptance tests, because the bUnit tests in `NimbleBlazor.Tests` are unable to exercise/test that JavaScript code.

 The `NimbleBlazor.Tests.Acceptance` project starts a local Blazor Web App which serves Razor pages that host the Nimble components.
 Then, xUnit-based acceptance tests start a Chromium instance using [Playwright](https://playwright.dev/), load those Razor pages, and interact with them.
 The majority of the tests use the `InteractiveServer` render mode, but the project also supports the Interactive Web Assembly render mode (and static server-side rendering mode) for tests.
+Tests should disable prerendering (as shown in the steps below) to ensure the components are ready for interaction when the Playwright test starts.

 To add a new acceptance test (with the Interactive Server render mode):
 - Add a new Razor file that uses that component in the `Pages.InteractiveServer` subfolder, with the name `[ComponentName][FunctionalityUnderTest].razor`, e.g. `DialogOpenAndClose.razor`.